-We have audited the consolidated financial statements of Northwest Colorado Visiting Nurse Association d/b/a Northwest Colorado Health Affiliate (the Organization), which comprise the consolidated balance sheets as of December 31, 2021 and 2020, and the related consolidated statements of operations, changes in net assets, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the financial statements of Northwest Colorado Visiting Nurse Association d/b/a Northwest Colorado Health Affiliate (the Organization), which comprise the balance sheets as of December 31, 2022 and 2021, and the related statements of operations, changes in net assets, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Organization as of December 31, 2021 and 2020, and the consolidated results of its operations, changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as of December 31, 2022 and 2021, and the results of its operations, changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.